ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

 approach is twofold:

-1. We want to guarantee that the simulated baseline prevalence of vitamin A deficiency matches the prevalence data from GBD, which is likely more trustworthy than incidence and remission data.
+1. We want to guarantee that the simulated baseline prevalence of vitamin A deficiency matches the prevalence data from GBD (1 - 5 age group), which is likely more trustworthy than incidence and remission data.

 2. Relative risks from the literature about the effects of vitamin A